Sydney McLaughlin shatters 400 hurdles world record

 EUGENE, Ore.
 (AP) — In the hurdles world before Sydney McLaughlin, it took years to shave fractions of seconds off records, and winning races didn’t always mean rewriting history.

-This once-in-a-lifetime athlete is obliterating that mindset as quickly as she’s destroying the records she sets again and again.
+This once-in-a-lifetime athlete is obliterating that mindset as quickly as she’s repeatedly destroying the records she sets.

 She beat second-place finisher Femke Bol of the Netherlands by 1.59 seconds.
 McLaughlin’s main rival, Dalilah Muhammad, finished third in 53.13 seconds, a time that would’ve won the world title with ease a mere seven years ago.